PennyLaneAI/pennylane/doc/introduction/measurements.rst

 .. currentmodule:: pennylane.measure

-PennyLane can extract different types of measurement results: the expectation of an observable over multiple measurements, its variance, or samples of a single measurement.
+PennyLane can extract different types of measurement results: the expectation of an observable its variance, or samples of a single measurement.

 For example, the quantum function shown in the previous section used the :func:`~pennylane.expval` measurement: